Investigations of strong cosmic censorship in 3-dimensional black strings: Three Dimensional Black Strings

-The diagram of Fig.~\ref{fig:PenD3dbs-1} looks very similar with the Penrose diagram of the RN black hole.
-But there is a big difference between them, other than that the RN black hole is three-dimensional and the 3dBS is four-dimensional; Points in the Penrose diagram in Fig.~\ref{fig:PenD3dbs-1} represent lines in the direction of $x$ in the regions of I $-$ IV and in the direction of $t$ in the regions of V and VI, respectively.
-In order words, a proper Penrose diagram of the 3dBS cannot be drawn on a flat surface as given in Fig.~\ref{fig:PenD3dbs-1}.
+In the Penrose diagram, a point represents a line in the $x$ direction in regions I - IV, while in regions V and VI, the line is along the $t$ direction.
+This means that we cannot draw a proper Penrose diagram of the 3dBS on a flat surface like Fig.~\ref{fig:PenD3dbs-1}.

-On the other hand, in the metric of the BTZ black hole (\ref{eq:BTZ}), $\hat{t}$ plays the role of time coordinate in the region of $\hat{r}>\hat{r}_{+}$, but in $r_{-}<\hat{r}<\hat{r}_{+}$ the coordinate $\hat{r}$ does.
-And in $0<r<r_{-}$, $\hat{t}$ becomes the time coordinate again.
-So we need to introduce the Eddington-Finkelstein coordinates $(u,$v) which are regular at the CH and the event horizon.
-However, in the case of the 3dBS, in $r>r_{+}$, the coordinate $t$, in $r_{-}<r<r_{+}$, the coordinate $r$, and in $0<r<r_{-}$, the coordinate $x$, each plays the role of time.
-Thus, we have to introduce another set of Eddington-Finkelstein coordinates $(\eta,\zeta)$ as well as $(u,v)$, which are regular at the CH and at the event horizon, respectively;